octo-technology/OpenTezos/docs/smartpy/installation.md

 This leads to multiple outputs: types of storage values and entrypoint parameters, generated Michelson code, pretty-printed scenario, etc.

 ## Conclusion
 Installing an environment for programming with SmartPy is easy to do.
-You need Python and the necessary libraries.
-Or you can simply start coding from the online editor.
+You just need Python and the necessary libraries.
+Or you can simply start coding in the online editor.

 ## References
 [1] https://smartpy.io/reference.html#_command_line_interface